inigo-irigaray/Training-Robotic-Arms-DDPG-QRD3PG-PPO/README.md

 · Implementation in this PPO version and effects

+#### Asynchronous PPO

+· TO DO: Ray implementation --> empiric results compared to PPO (NOTE: not always positive on performance in other environments)

 ## 5. A Comparative Analysis of the Models

 ## 6. Future Work